nice-digital/nice-design-system/README.md

 | `npm run docs:dev`           | Starts the Next.js documentation site in development mode                     |
 | `npm run docs:build`         | Builds the Next.js documentation site for production                          |

+> **Note:** `npm run lint:scss` requires Stylelint as a project dependency.
+Stylelint is not yet installed; this will be added in an upcoming update.

 Check [package.json](package.json) for a complete list of scripts.

-> Note: because lerna is installed locally, you can use `npm run lerna -- ` to run lerna commands.
+> **Note:** because lerna is installed locally, you can use `npm run lerna -- ` to run lerna commands.

 > ### Alpha release detects no changes?